 Every 7-10 years, the department will complete a full departmental self-study and external review, either as part of an accreditation process (if externally accredited by a disciplinary accreditor) or in conjunction with the Academic Assessment Coordinator, Office of Institutional Effectiveness, and the appropriate Associate Dean.
-The self-study “has the dual purpose of involving the faculty in a critical scrutiny of all aspects of the department – undergraduate and graduate (if relevant) programs, scholarship, service, student learning environment, recruiting and retention of students, continuing faculty development – and of informing the reviewers about the department.”
-(SUNY Potsdam Guidelines for Review of Academic Departments and Programs (Revised 01/14/09), p.
-4) Obviously, a document of this scope includes many things, one of which is an Assessment Report as well as an updated Assessment Plan.
+The self-study “has the dual purpose of (a) involving the faculty in a critical scrutiny of all aspects of the program: scholarship, service, student learning environment, recruiting and retention of students, continuing faculty development, enrollment trends in the major and in the service of the College, interdisciplinary and cross-disciplinary contributions, and (b) informing the Review Team about the program.
+(View SUNY Potsdam Guidelines for Academic Program Review (Revised 9/24/20), p.
+4 (PDF)) Obviously, a document of this scope includes many things, one of which is an Assessment Report as well as an updated Assessment Plan.

 The Assessment Report as well as the updated Assessment Plan are due to the Office of Academic Assessment every 3-5 years – once at the midway point of the assessment cycle, and then again as part of the full self-study and external review completed every 7-10 years.
 The Academic Assessment Cycle shows when each department/program is expected to complete these submissions.
 The Office of Academic Assessment has worked in conjunction with the Deans to develop a schedule that coincides with accreditation and other departmental needs.
 Should your department have any questions or recommendations regarding this schedule, please contact the Academic Assessment Coordinator.